 Injection Mold Development

-When the mold drawing fully meets your and our requirements, the production of the mold will be started.
-The costs for a mold can often be attributed to:
+When the mold drawing fully meets your and our requirements, the production of the mold will be initiated.
+Beforehand we have already looked at your budget and based on this we have made a choice for the suitable mold manufacturer, also called toolmaker.

-When the mold is ready for production, it is extensively tested on one of our injection molding machines by means of a test injection.
-This way we can be sure that the products meet the product drawing and the wishes of our customers.
-Would you like more information about the possibilities of mold development?
-Fill in our contact form below to get in touch with us!
+When the mold is ready for production, it is extensively tested on one of our injection molding machines by means of a trial injection.
+You then receive the first samples (First Out of Tool) along with a dimensional report.
+This allows us to ensure that the products meet the product drawing and your requirements.
+Regardless of where the mold is made, production always takes place at our facility in Boxtel!